benjamshu/langdev/languages/jsv/osv/0011/README.md

 ###  harmonic agreement  ###

 Adjectives and verbs in relative clauses are now harmonized to agree with the nouns they are attached to.
-In addition, serial verbs are now harmonized to match those they preceed.
+In addition, serial verbs are now harmonized to match those they precede.